 - ENMU Associate Professor of Psychology Westley Baker will be traveling to Gilda

 Capitalize academic degrees in the following manner:

-Capitalize an academic subject only when it is the name of a language or is followed by a course number, or part of the full, formal title of a degree.
+Capitalize an academic subject only when it is the name of a language, followed by a course number, or part of the full, formal title of a degree.

 Capitalize the formal names of ENMU's colleges, departments, divisions, offices and organizations.
 Use lowercase in all subsequent references when the formal name is not used in its entirety.

 - Sarah Smith is the director of the Office of Enrollment Services

 - Sarah Smith is director of enrollment services